-Names of major companies Reasons for non-application of the equity method THK BRAZIL INDUSTRIA E COMERCIO LTDA.
+Names of major companies Reasons for non-application of the equity method

+THK BRAZIL INDUSTRIA E COMERCIO LTDA.
 All of the Company's non-consolidated subsidiaries and affiliated companies that are not subject to the application of the equity method, and their profit/loss for the term (amount corresponding to the stake) and profit surplus (amount corresponding to the stake) do not have any material impact on the consolidated financial statements or any importance in the overall group's perspectives.

-(3) Matters Related to Fiscal Year of Consolidated Subsidiaries Of the consolidated subsidiaries except THK India Private Limited, 29 overseas consolidated subsidiaries close their accounts on December 31.
+(3) Matters Related to Fiscal Year of Consolidated Subsidiaries

-Adjustments are made for significant transactions occurring up to the consolidated account closing day.
-Other consolidated subsidiaries close their accounts on the same day as the settlement date of the consolidated fiscal year of the THK Group.
+Consolidated subsidiaries close their accounts on the same day as the consolidated account closing day of the THK Group.